docksal/service-cli/README.md

 ## Composer

-Versions 1.x and 2.x are apart of the container.
-While not all projects will work with Version 2.x quite yet there is the ability to role back and use the 1.x version by setting the `COMPOSER_VERSION` variable to `1`.
+Versions 1 and 2 are a part of the container.
+While not all projects will work with version 2 quite yet there is the ability to role back and use version 1 by setting the `COMPOSER_DEFAULT_VERSION` variable to `1`.

 Example :